jdereg/json-io/user-guide-writeOptions.md

 >#### `WriteOptionsBuilder` aliasTypeName(`Class, String alias`)
 >- [ ] Sets the alias for a given class.
 >#### `WriteOptionsBuilder` withExtendedAliases()
 >- [ ] All the aliases listed in the resources folder `config/extendedAliases.txt` will be used when writing to shorten the length of the output JSON.
+If you would like to add aliases that stay for the lifecycle of the JVM run, use `WriteOptionsBuilder.addPermanentAlias(Class, String alas)` API.
+All new `WriteOptions` instances will include these aliases.
-This is a text properties file that includes fully qualified class names mapped to shorter alias names.
-To add more aliases, copy that file to your config/resources folder and add more alias to it.
+To add permanent aliases, that will be there longer than JVM lifecycle, copy the config/extendedAliases.txt file to your config/resources folder and add more alias to it.
 Make sure your file is in the classpath ahead of the one that ships with json-io.jar.

 ### @type
 Used to provide hint to JsonReader to know what Classes to instantiate.
 Frequently, json-io can determine what Java type (class) an object is because of the field-type on an object, the component-type of an array, or if the root class is specified.
 Sometimes, though the type cannot be inferred.
 An example would be field on a class that is declared as an `Object` type but more complex, derived instances are assigned to the `Object` field.
-In that case, json-io will output an additional entry in the JSON object, @type=_typename_ to indicate the type of the class that the reader should instantiate and load.
+In that case, json-io will output an additional entry in the JSON object, @type=_typename_ to indicate the class type the reader should instantiate and then load with the contents from the input JSON.

 >#### `boolean` isAlwaysShowingType()
 >- [ ] Returns `true` if set to always show type (@type).